The ins and outs of period sex (yes, even mess-free)

 Rather than avoiding intimacy every time your cycle kicks into gear, read through our tips and tricks to go from period-sex-afraid to period-sex-champion.
 Buckle up, bleed heavy, grab a pen, and take note.

 First things first: Can you get pregnant during your period?

 Yes.
-You can get pregnant during your period – and, although it’s relatively rare, you should continue to use your preferred method of contraception during The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. (unless a pregnancy is something you’d welcome).
+You can get pregnant during your period – and, although it’s relatively rare, you should continue to use your preferred method of contraception during menstruation (unless a pregnancy is something you’d welcome).

 If you’re wondering how the heck sperm can fertilize an egg if your uterine lining is actively being shed, well, we had the same question.
 It has to do with the following facts: